 - Transfer credit for Paralegal Studies courses will be limited to six semester credit hours.

-- A student must be at least 10 semester credit hours in the legal specialty courses in a traditional classroom setting.
+- A student must take at least nine semester credit hours in the legal specialty courses through synchronous instruction.

 Holding a professional certificate increases opportunities in the job market, though most firms and agencies do not require a paralegal to hold such certification.